zgjq73/Reinforcement-Learning-Dissertation/README.md

 # Reinforcement Learning Code — Undergraduate Dissertation

 Dissertation implementation code.
 This repository includes the code for all of the experiments which were ran within my dissertation.
-For completeness we also include the report and data logging of an additional experiment which was included at the end of the appendix.
+For completeness we also include the report and data logging of the additional experiment which was included at the end of the appendix.

 ## Reposity Contents
 The layout is the same structure as in the project with the gridworld showing implementations from chapter 3, acrobot reinforce showing implementations from chapter 4 and acrobot grpo_ppo showing implementations from chapter 6.